 - Lotion: Lotions are more effective than sprays because they are absorbed deeper into the skin and provide longer protection.
-Just make sure you don’t pick something that will make your skin feel greasy and thick.
-Some of them also hydrate and protect your skin from the sun, which is useful if you forget your sunscreen at home.
+Ensure you don’t pick something that will make your skin feel greasy and thick.
+Some also hydrate and protect your skin from the sun, which is useful if you forget your sunscreen at home.

-- Wipes: When you’re on the run, wipes are a great option.
+- Wipes: Wipes are a great option when you’re on the run.
 Because you can readily reach regions like ears and necks with them, they can be easier to use on children.

-- Incense sticks: A variety of essential oils are used to make incense sticks.
+- Incense sticks: Various essential oils are used to make incense sticks.
 Another repellent that works for some people but not for others.
 It depends on the components, the wind, and the size of the area you want to keep mosquitos out of.
 Unfortunately, they don’t usually last long before you need to replace them.

 What are the most effective active ingredients?

 Repellents for the Skin

 N, N-Diethyl-m-toluamide is also known as DEET.
 It was first created by the United States Army in 1946 and has been commercially available since 1957.

 DEET works by interfering with the neurons and antennae receptors used by mosquitos to detect lactic acid and carbon dioxide, which are the compounds that attract them to humans.
 It also works by creating a vapor barrier on the skin’s surface, which prevents them from landing.

 Contrary to popular assumption, the amount of DEET in a product determines how long it will last, not how strong it is.
 For example, a product containing 10% DEET may be effective for 1 or 2 hours, but a product containing 60% DEET may be effective for up to 6 or 7 hours.